0xPolygon/polygon-docs/docs/pos/how-to/delegate.md

 The time taken to complete a transaction depends on the gas fees that you have allowed and also the network congestion of Ethereum mainnet at that point in time.
 You can always use the **Speed Up** option to increase the gas fees so that your transaction can be completed soon.

-### I've staked my MATIC tokens.
+### I've staked my POL tokens.
 How can I stake more?

 Navigate to the **Your Delegations** page and choose one of the stakes.
 Then click on **Stake More**.